 hISTORY & ORIGINS

-The seeds for what would eventually become Fleischer Studios were planted in 1915 when Max Fleischer, who was then Art Editor for Popular Science Magazine, invented the rotoscope.
-Max was fascinated by early attempts at animation and felt certain he could improve on the jerky movement he saw on screen.
-The rotoscope enabled animators to draw figures, frame by frame, over filmed action, thereby creating more life-like movement.
-The first rotoscoped film took over a year to make, and lasted only about a minute, but the results were so startlingly smooth and life-like that animated cartoons were forever altered.
+The seed for what would eventually become Fleischer Studios was planted in 1915 when Max Fleischer, then Art Editor for Popular Science Magazine, invented the Rotoscope.
+Max was fascinated by early attempts at animation and felt certain he could improve on the jerky, unrealistic movement of these early cartoon films.
+Max’s invention of the Rotoscope enabled animators to use live action film as a frame by frame guide for the character’s movements.
+This allowed animators to create more fluid, life-like movement.
+The first rotoscoped film was only about one minute long, and took a year to create, but the results were so startlingly life-like that animation was forever altered.

 Dave Fleischer in his clown suit

 J.R.
-Bray, a pioneer of early animation, was intrigued by Max’s early rotoscope work, which featured a mischievous clown based on the antics of his brother Dave Fleischer who happened to own a clown suit.
-Bray hired Max with the idea of producing a series of films featuring his not-yet-named clown to be released under the title “Out of the Inkwell.”
+Bray, a pioneer of early animation, was intrigued by Max’s early work with the Rotoscope.
+The work featured a mischievous clown whose antics were based on live footage of his brother Dave Fleischer, who had worked as a clown and had his own clown suit.
+Bray hired Max (and later Dave) with the idea of producing a series of films featuring his not-yet-named clown to be released under the title “Out of the Inkwell.”

-But with the outbreak of World War I, Bray instead sent Max and fellow Bray staffer Jack Leventhal, a brilliant mechanical draftsman, to Ft.
-Sill, Oklahoma where they made some of the first training films ever made for the US Army, and the clown films were temporarily put on hold.
-Upon returning to the New York, Max worked on a number of Bray projects including some of the very early theatrical Koko films.
+But with the outbreak of World War I, the “Out of the Inkwell” series was put on hold.
+Instead, Bray sent Max and fellow Bray staffer Jack Leventhal, a brilliant mechanical draftsman, to Ft.
+Sill, Oklahoma where they were tasked with making some of the first training films ever made for the US Army.

-The Fleischers put popular, modern music at the center of many of their films, building entire cartoons around jazz legends such as Cab Calloway, Louis Armstrong and Don Redman.
-These cartoons often featured the Fleischers’ signature combination of live action and animation; in fact the earliest known footage of Cab Calloway in performance can be seen in the Fleischer classic Minnie the Moocher.
+The Fleischers put popular music at the center of many of their films, building entire cartoons around jazz legends Cab Calloway, Louis Armstrong and Don Redman.
+These cartoons often featured the Fleischers’ signature combination of live action and animation; in fact, the earliest known footage of Cab Calloway in performance can be seen in the Fleischer classic Minnie the Moocher.

 A photo of the Flesicher Studios staff at Goldman-Carpenter Labs, Long Island City, in 1929.
 Front row l. to r.: possibly Sid Wallick, Edith Vernick, George Cannata, Seymour Kneitel, Max Fleischer, Charles Shettler, Sid Marcus.
 Al Eugster behind Vernick (with hat and cigar).
 Behind Cannata and S. Kneitel is Abner Kneitel.
 Wearing a white hat (on left) is Rudy Zamora.
 Behind Seymour is Joe Fleischer (wearing suspenders), William Henning is man with his hand on the window.